ajr-dev/dotfiles/README.md

 The prompt is meant to be simple while still providing a lot of information to the user, particularly about the status of the git project, if the PWD is a git project.
 This prompt sets `precmd`, `PROMPT` and `RPROMPT`.
 The `precmd` shows the current working directory in it and the `RPROMPT` shows the git and suspended jobs info.
 The main symbol used on the actual prompt line is `❯`.

+The prompt attempts to speed up certain information lookups by allowing for the prompt itself to be asynchronously rewritten as data comes in.
+This prevents the prompt from feeling sluggish when, for example, the user is in a large git repo and the git prompt commands take a considerable amount of time.

 The prompt will also display a `✱` character in the `RPROMPT` indicating that there is a suspended job that exists in the background.
 This is helpful in keeping track of putting vim in the background by pressing CTRL-Z.

+It does this by writing the actual text that will be displayed int he prompt to a temp file, which is then used to update the prompt information when a signal is trapped.

 The git info shown on the `RPROMPT` displays the current branch name, along with the following symbols.